guildxyz/guild-sdk/v2-migration-guide.md

 #### `getAll`

 Use `guild.getMany` to fetch multiple guilds by their IDs.
 Use `guild.search` to search for guilds with paginated results.
-The `roles: string[]` field, containing the names of the guild's roles isn't returned anymore, if needed, it needs to be fetched separatly with a `guild.role.getAll` call
+The `roles: string[]` field, containing the names of the guild's roles isn't returned anymore, if needed, it needs to be fetched separately with a `guild.role.getAll` call

 ```ts
 import { guild } from "@guildxyz/sdk";